Champii/Rock/README.md

 impl Show Player
   @show: -> @name + "(" + @level.show! + ")"

-use std::print::printl

-# This will be generic in the futur
+# This will be automatic in the future
 impl Print Player
-  @print: -> printl @

 main: ->
   let player = Player